 Display of Audio files

-Audio files are displayed in a similar manner, but instead of the video image, you see a white background displaying the file name and the audio wave form.
-The audio wave can be zoomed:
+Audio files are displayed in a similar manner.
+Instead of the video image, you see a white background displaying the file name and the audio wave form.
+You can zoom in on the audio wave as needed:

 You can open up to four documents side-by-side in the ATLAS.ti HU editor.
-Obviously, this opens up fantastic possibilities for comparative work, and makes your work faster and more efficient all around.
+This opens up fantastic possibilities for comparative work and makes work faster and more efficient all around.

 Work on Multiple Documents At The Same Time